-Currently 6 different types of Call Forward are available in Sipwise C5:
+Currently 7 different types of Call Forward are available in Sipwise C5:

-- Call Forward Unconditional (CFU): The call forward is always executed, completely disregarding the subscriber state. - Call Forward Busy (CFB): The call forward is executed when the subscriber returns a busy state. - Call Forward Timeout (CFT): The call forward is executed when no answer is received from the subscriber before the timeout expiration.
+- · Call Forward Unconditional (CFU): The call forward is always executed, completely disregarding the subscriber state. - · Call Forward Busy (CFB): The call forward is executed when the subscriber returns a busy state. - Call Forward Timeout (CFT): The call forward is executed when no answer is received from the subscriber before the timeout expiration.
 Timeout is configurable in ringtimeout subscriber preference. - · Call Forward Unavailable (CFNA): The call forward is executed when the subscriber has no endpoint registered. - Call Forward SMS (CFS): The SMS forward is always executed, completely disregarding the subscriber state.
-SMS service has to be enabled, see the SMS (Short Message Service) subchapter for a detailed description on how to activate it.

-• Call Forward Rerouting (CFR): The call forward is executed only for particular reply codes received back from the destination endpoint.
-The list of the reply codes and the activation mode can be configured in rerouting_codes and rerouting_mode subscriber's preferences.
-Example: suppose that rerouting_codes is set to 503, rerouting_mode to whitelist and the CFR is configured.
+SMS service has to be enabled, see the SMS (Short Message Service) subchapter for a detailed description on how to activate it. - Call Forward on Response (CFR): The call forward is executed only for particular reply codes received back from the destination endpoint.
+The list of the reply codes and the activation mode can be configured in rerouting\codes and rerouting\mode subscriber's preferences.
+Example: suppose that rerouting\codes is set to 503, rerouting\mode to whitelist and the CFR is configured.
 If that subscriber receives a call and it replies back a with code 503, then the call will be re-routed to the destination configured in the CFR.
-For all the other reply codes the CFR will be NOT executed.
+For all the other reply codes the CFR will be NOT executed. - Call Forward on Overflow (CFO): The call forward is executed when the new incoming call for the subscriber exeeds the limit configured in concurrent\max\in\total, concurrent\max\in or concurrent\max\in\per\account subscriber's preferences.
+If none of the preferences is set then the CFO will be NOT executed.

-Starting from mr7.2.1 release, Call Forward Rerouting (CFR) has to be configured on the callee subscriber (in previous versions the preference associated to the caller subscriber).
-When the destination endpoint replies back with an error code, this will be matched with the one listed in the rerouting codes and rerouting mode callee's preferences.
+Starting from mr7.2.1 release, Call Forward on Response (CFR) has to be configured on the callee subscriber (in previous versions the preference was associated to the caller subscriber).
+When the destination endpoint replies back with an error code, this will be matched with the one listed in the rerouting\codes and rerouting\mode callee's preferences.